mnstri/MnstriOSCTools/README.md

 ##Installation:

-1.THIS IS IMPORTANT!
+1. THIS IS IMPORTANT!
 Remove AnimataOSC.plugin and MonsteriOSCSender.plugin files from your /Library/Graphics/Quartz Composer Plug-Ins folder before installing, if you have installed them previously.

 2. Move the MnstriOSCTools.plugin to the folder /Library/Graphics/Quartz Composer Plug-Ins

 ##This plugin file contains the following patches:

--Animata Layer OSC
+- Animata Layer OSC
--Animata Joint OSC
+- Animata Joint OSC
--Animata Bone OSC
+- Animata Bone OSC
--Månsteri OSC Sender
+- Månsteri OSC Sender

 The Animata plugins provide an easy way to communicate between Quartz Composer and the open source real-time animation tool Animata http://animata.kibu.hu/